Unlocking the Power of High Pressure Processing (HPP):

 How Does High Pressure Processing Work?

 The process begins by placing the packaged food or beverage product in a high-pressure chamber filled with water.
-After sealing the chamber, pressure as high as 87,000 psi is applied uniformly from all sides for a certain duration.
+After sealing the chamber, pressure as high as 87,000 psi is applied uniformly from all sides for a certain duration, typically 1-3 minutes.

 This pressure disrupts the cellular activity of many types of vegetative foodborne microorganisms, effectively neutralizing them.
 It is essentially a form of high-pressure pasteurization, eliminating bacteria and other pathogens without the need for high heat.